UK flood insurance subsidy deal in doubt

 “The insurance industry and the government continue to work together towards this goal.”

-Flood Re is designed to replace an existing agreement under which insurers offer cheap cover to flood-prone homes in exchange for a government pledge to build more flood defenses.
+Flood Re is designed to replace an existing agreement under which insurers offer cheap cover to flood-prone homes in exchange for a government pledge to build more flood defences.

 That deal expires in July next year, and insurers say its successor needs to be agreed by Christmas at the latest to give them time to adapt.
 A decision on Flood Re could come by the end of November, one of the sources said.